Tree filled mountain top under starry sky

 Kin Theory

-To foster community with other creatives while increasing visibility, hiring opportunities, and collaborations in global media industries.
-We prioritize Indigenous Peoples and actively seek to build coalition with other artists in the global majority, including Black, Latinx, Asian, and people of color, as well as people who are undocumented, femme, trans, and nonbinary people, LGBTQIA+ people, and people with disabilities.
-We look forward to building a new way of working in a changing world while showcasing and creating community for Indigenous screen storytellers.
+Since its inception, the goal of Kin Theory was to foster community with and among Indigenous creatives while increasing visibility, hiring opportunities, and collaborations in global media industries.
+While prioritizing Indigenous Peoples, Kin Theory actively sought to build coalition with other artists in the global majority, including Black, Latinx, Asian, and people of color, as well as people who are undocumented, femme, trans, and nonbinary people, LGBTQIA+ people, and people with disabilities.

 Tepee under a cloud filled sky